Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Function Call Flow (Part 1)
 ---
 So how do we go from User Mode to Kernel Mode?
 What does it look like under the hood?
 User mode can transition to Kernel mode when threads in user mode are performing operations (i.e. CreateFile()).

 Let's dive a little deeeper into this process by following going through the components described in the previous section.
-Let's make use the following graphic to provide some visualization.

-_Note: I will be demonstrating the flow of a function call on Windows 10 (x64) RedStone 2._
+We'll make use the following graphic to provide some visualization. _Note: I will be demonstrating the flow of a function call on Windows 10 (x64) RedStone 2._

 <img src="{{ site.url }}{{ site.baseurl }}/images/call-flow1.png" alt="">